CanDIG/CanDIGv2/docs/authz-permissions.md

 document notes the details of the structure of the JWTs and other related information.

-- TODO: Ask Ksenia for the final CanDIG model

 ## JWT at a glance - the end goal?

 We are not sure yet if our structure will be absolutely identical to ga4gh.